NiallxD/OpenBat/README.md

 # OpenBat

-OpenBat is an iOS bat detector app.
+OpenBat is an iOS app that turns a compatible ultrasonic USB microphone into a live bat detector.
+It captures audio at up to 384 kHz, shows a real-time spectrogram, detects individual echolocation pulses, and — where an openly available model exists for the region — identifies the species on-device.

+## Why

+Most tools for identifying bat calls are expensive, proprietary, and hard to get hold of, which puts the experience out of reach for a lot of people who'd genuinely enjoy it.
+Free apps that work with ultrasonic microphones already exist, but as far as we know, none of them use the open-source machine learning models that have been trained on bat echolocation calls.
+By building that identification directly into the app, OpenBat helps people put a name to the call they just heard — a small moment of recognition that builds a real connection with bats, and a bit more respect for them too.

+## Features

+- **Real-time spectrogram** — high-resolution frequency-vs-time display with drag-to-scroll history.
+- **Pulse detection & zoom** — isolates each call and renders an onset-aligned close-up.
+- **Species ID** — an on-device classifier names the species, with runner-up and confidence.
+- **Heterodyne & time-expansion listening** — hear the ultrasound live, tuned down or slowed 10×.
+- **Sessions & map** — log passes with a GPS track and see where each was heard.
+- **Community field guide** — a species reference built into the app, covering morphology, echolocation, conservation status and habits (see below).

+## Getting started

+Connect a compatible ultrasonic USB microphone, press Start, and point it at the sky.
+Detected passes are logged with their species, confidence, and a spectrogram of the pulses.
+Start a Session to also record a GPS track and map where each pass was heard.

+## Species Field Guide

 This repo also hosts the **Species Field Guide** data — a single community-editable JSON file the app downloads and displays in its Species section.
-This README covers how to contribute to that guide.
+The rest of this README covers how to contribute to that guide.

 ## Contributing a species or region